Draac0/make-it-short/README.md

 ## Future Scope
 - User can set the custom short URL
-- User can see the analytics of the short URL
+- Users can see the analytics of the short URL
 - User can see the QR code of the short URL
 - User can see the preview of the short URL
-- User can see the social media preview of the short URL
+- Users can see the social media preview of the short URL
 - more...